Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 You now have a filtered list of DSC resources that are builtin when you've installed DSC.

 > [!IMPORTANT]
-> The output above comes from a Windows machine.
-If you're running a different OS, the output can be different.
+> The output shown is from a Windows machine.
+If you are using a different operating system, the output may be different.

 In the output table when `dsc resource list` is run, flags such as `gs--t---` are displayed.
 When the output is piped (|) and converted with `ConvertFrom-Json`, the actual capability full names are shown.
 This demonstrates what the resource has implemented and what capabilities you can call using `dsc resource <capability>`.

-You know have the first piece how you can call the DSC resource.
+You now have the first piece how you can call the DSC resource.
 Let's pick the `Microsoft/OSInfo` resource.
 If you want to use the `get` capability, the command would start with `dsc resource get --resource Microsoft/OSInfo`.
 There is only one piece missing to execute the DSC resource: what input _might_ be required to interact with it?

 DSC resources follow a certain schema.
-Or to make it a more clearer, a contract.
-The contract states all kind of things like the description and title.
-But it also specifies the _required_ input and what it outputs.
-To get this contract (or schema), you can use the `dsc resource schema` command.
-In the above example, it would be `dsc resource schema --resource Microsoft/OSInfo`
+You should see a schema somewhat as a contract when you purchase a house.
+In the contract it clearly states what will be _in_ the house and what you will get _out_ of it when you purchase it.
+To see such contract, or schema, you can use the `dsc resource schema` command.
+When you want to display it for the `Microsoft/OSInfo` resource, you can run: `dsc resource schema --resource Microsoft/OSInfo`.

 ```sh
 dsc resource schema --resource Microsoft/OSInfo